jd28/Solstice/docs/rules/special-attacks.rst

     Determines attack bonus modifier.
 If this field is a integer that value is returned for every special attack.
 If it is a function it must satisfy the same function signature as :func:`GetSpecialAttackModifier` damage : ``function`` or :data:`DamageRoll`
     Determines damage modifier.
 If the value is a :data:`DamageRoll` that value is returned for every special attack.
-If it is a function it must satisfy the same function signature as :func:`GetSpecialAttackDamage` effect : ``function``
+If it is a function it must satisfy the same function signature as :func:`GetSpecialAttackDamage` impact : ``function``
-    Determines any effect to be applied on a successful attack.
-The function must satisfy the same function signature as :func:`GetSpecialAttackEffect` use : ``function``
+    Determines if a special attack is successful and optionally any effect(s) to be applied.
+The function, if any, must satisfy the same function signature as :func:`GetSpecialAttackImpact`.
+Its ``boolean`` return value indicates whether a special attack was successful or not, ``false`` or ``nil`` indicates the target has resisted the attack.

+    If no function is set, the special attack is always successful.

+  use : ``function``
     Determines if a special attack is useable.
 The function will be called with the following parameters: special attack type, attacker, target and it must return ``true`` or ``false``.
 Note: the function is responsible for providing any feedback to the player.